 Through these experiences, Georgetown seeks to:

-The program builds on the legacy of Georgetown’s immersion program in Kenya that occurred annually from 2004 to 2013, with over 100 faculty and staff participants.
-Georgetown began an annual Peru immersion in 2015.
-In 2018, Georgetown welcomed faculty and staff from UARM to Washington, DC for a reciprocal immersion experience.
+The Kenya program occurred annually from 2004 to 2013, with over 100 faculty and staff participants.
+In 2015, Georgetown began an annual Peru immersion and, in 2018, welcomed faculty and staff from UARM (Antonio Ruiz de Montoya University, Lima Peru) to Washington, DC for a reciprocal immersion experience.